sylzys/backbonejs-introduction/README.md

 In this application, we can see model, collection, view and events.

+**TAGS**

+- no_templates: messages are rendered by appending html code directly within the view
+- templating: messages are rendered bye an underscore.js template

 **TODO**

 - [] adding the router fonctionnality to manage multiple messages